Tyrol: Political parties

 The multiplicity of parties is due to the fact that Tyrol lies in two different nation states and thus are politically independent of each other.
 Another reason for the large number of parties is the great independence of the two Provinces of Bolzano and Trento.
 By the second statute of autonomy in 1972, the province of Bolzano acquired much of the region's competences and since then has been mostly independent of the province of Trento.
 The second autonomy statute enabled the linguistic minorities to be better protected.
-The regional council of Trentino-South Tyrol, which consists of the two provincial councils of Bolzano and Trento, has less influence and competences.
+The Regional council of Trentino-Alto Adige/Südtirol, which consists of the two provincial councils of Bolzano and Trento, has less influence and competences.
 Thus, many parties determine their focus within the provinces.
-Other parties in Trentino-South Tyrol, especially in South Tyrol, were founded on the example of Austrian parties and have many similarities with the parties in Austria.
+Other parties in Trentino-Alto Adige/Südtirol, especially in South Tyrol, were founded on the example of Austrian parties and have many similarities with the parties in Austria.

 Economy

 In the economic sector statistics are shown, which are based largely on numbers and data of the Tyrol–South Tyrol–Trentino Euroregion.
 It lacks individual communities that are outside the Euroregion.
 As there are no 10,000 inhabitants living in these communities, the statistics hardly distort the territory of Tyrol and the remaining 1.8 million inhabitants.

 Tyrol had a total GDP of 67.6 billion euros in 2014.
 Divided into individual countries, the State of Tyrol generated 28.8 billion euros, the Province of South Tyrol 20.6 billion euros and the Province of Trentino 18.2 billion euros.
 In GDP per capita (2015), that means 39,300 euros/capita in the State of Tyrol, 42,400 euros/capita in South Tyrol and 35,500 euros/capita in Trentino.
 The unemployment rate in the State of Tyrol is 3.2% (2014), in South Tyrol 3.4% (2017) and in Trentino 4.6% (2017).
 The Tyrol region is one of the wealthiest regions in Europe and, in terms of GDP/capita, is above the EU average, which amounted to 28,900 euros/capita in 2015.
-The Region of Trentino-South Tyrol is, in terms of GDP/capita, the wealthiest region in Italy with 37,813 euros/capita in 2015.
+The Region of Trentino-Alto Adige/Südtirol is, in terms of GDP/capita, the wealthiest region in Italy with 37,813 euros/capita in 2015.